-This vanilla cake from Christina Tosi is anything but basic—the tang of buttermilk adds interest, while brown sugar bumps the earthy, vanilla notes.
+This vanilla cake is anything but basic—the tang of buttermilk adds interest, while brown sugar bumps the earthy vanilla notes.
+Christina Tosi uses it as the base for her towering, masterful Strawberry Lemon Layer Cake.

 - Nonstick baking spray